AntSwordProject/doc/en/getting_started/aproxy_settings.md

 ![][img_aproxy_settings_2]

 After filling in anything needed, don't be hurry to `save` button.
-Firstly click `Test Connect`, and type any url you want to test in order to make sure everything is OK.
+Firstly click `Test Connect`, and type any URL you want to test in order to make sure everything is OK.

 ![][img_aproxy_settings_3]